 Councilwoman Olga Diaz, who is running against Abed to become the city's next mayor, voted in favor of the project.

 Diaz said her analysis of the land-use criteria found the shelter was appropriate for the location and that she supported the project because it would help children in need.
 "I may lose an election, but I will not lose my humanity," she said.

 About 85 people spoke during the hearing, some in favor of the shelter, but most strongly opposed, according to the newspaper.

 Tens of thousands of unaccompanied children were arrested by the Border Patrol during the past year, the vast majority from El Salvador, Guatemala and Honduras.

 The U.S. Department of Health and Human Services places children in shelters until they are released to sponsors, often their parents.
 They remain in deportation proceedings while out of government custody.

-Escondido, whose population is 49 percent Latino, has repeatedly embroiled itself in immigration debates since 2006, when the City Council voted to require landlords to check tenants' immigration status.
+Escondido, where the population is about half Latino, has repeatedly embroiled itself in immigration debates since 2006, when the City Council voted to require landlords to check tenants' immigration status.
 A federal judge blocked the ordinance, which never took effect.